Skip to main content

 Theory project

-In the theory project, you will discuss a self-selected issue from professional practice in the form of a written, academic term paper.
-In doing so, you will observe, analyze and interpret selected situations from practical social work and place them in the context of theoretical explanatory approaches.
+In the theory project, you will discuss a self-selected question from professional practice in the form of a written, academic term paper.
+In doing so, you observe, analyse and interpret selected situations from practical social work and place them in the context of theoretical explanatory approaches.

 Practice project

-For your practical project, you are to design, implement and evaluate a change project in the context of your own professional activity.
-For this purpose, you will create a conception with relevant references to theory, choose the appropriate methodological approaches and finally implement your planning in a concrete practice project.
+For your practice project, you are to design, implement and evaluate a change project in the context of your own professional activity.
+For this purpose, you will create a concept with relevant references to theory, choose the appropriate methodological approaches and finally implement your planning in a concrete practice project.
 Subsequently, you will present your process- and result-oriented analyses of the self-initiated and/or accompanied practice intervention.

 Thesis

-During the last semester you will write your bachelor thesis and will be guided in the process by a research colloquium.
+During the last semester, you will write your bachelor's thesis and will be accompanied in the process by a research colloquium.

 Projects from the department